werrkemi/Localizations.json/README.md

 1. [Download the latest version](https://github.com/Manager-io/Localizations.json/archive/master.zip) of this repository in ZIP format.
 2. Unzip the archive.
 3. Open Manager, click `Add Business` button.
-Then `Import Business` and select the JSON file from unzipped archive.
+Then `Import Business` and select the JSON file from unzipped archive you want to work on.

-Once country-specific business is imported, please see [this forum topic](https://forum.manager.io/t/report-transformations-no-code-development-platform/35804).
-It explains how you can create country-specific report.
+Please see [this forum topic](https://forum.manager.io/t/report-transformations-no-code-development-platform/35804).
+It explains how you can create country-specific report within business.

 ## Export JSON

-Exported business to `JSON` format can be submitted to this repository.
+When you are done making improvements or additions, you need to export the business back to `JSON` format.

 Go to `Settings` tab.